nodeontrain/nodeontrain.xyz/tuts/layout_links.md

 ### Using ui-sref

-We’ll start in the header partial, `public/partials/layouts/_header.html`, which has links to the Home and Help pages.
-While we’re at it, we’ll follow a common web convention and link the logo to the Home page as well.
+We'll start in the header partial, `public/partials/layouts/_header.html`, which has links to the Home and Help pages.
+While we're at it, we'll follow a common web convention and link the logo to the Home page as well.

 {% highlight html %}
 <div class="container">